 Next time you visit Louisville, Kentucky, you might want to look up chef Kendell Sheppard.
 A native of New Albany, Indiana, Sheppard has been slowly but surely making waves and winning awards for his culinary prowess as executive chef of the acclaimed Brooklyn and the Butcher.
 The restaurant was voted Best New Restaurant in 2017 by Louisville Magazine for its steaks and small plates served in a fine-dining ambiance.
 The modern steakhouse, owned by local Brand Hospitality Group, has been instrumental in revitalizing the historic downtown area and received accolades for pushing the envelope with its concept and cuisine.
 For Sheppard, who worked at The Exchange Pub & Kitchen prior to this position, that experience has been a fulfilling stepping stone.

 Transitioning to a new venture is always exciting.
-For Sheppard, that entails moving on from Brooklyn and the Butcher to become the new executive chef at Louisville’s Naive, a concept that zeroes in on organic food, local farms and catering to those with dietary preferences or restrictions, including vegetarian and vegan options.
+For Sheppard, that entails moving on from Brooklyn, New York and the Butcher to become the new executive chef at Louisville’s Naive, a concept that zeroes in on organic food, local farms and catering to those with dietary preferences or restrictions, including vegetarian and vegan options.
 It’s certainly a far cry from his prior restaurant’s “meaty” menu.
 “But it’s something that has always been within me,” he says.
 “Every restaurant menu I made always had a vegetarian or vegan option to cater to those people because it’s a small demographic.”
 The move is also fueled, in a way, by his own change in dietary habits.
 “When I was younger, I went vegan and vegetarian for a few years.
 I’ve always been in on nutrition and health, but now I’ve matured in my mindset.
 I want to showcase vegetables and healthy cuisine, and have found a platform in Naive.”
 He hopes to take the restaurant’s menu up a notch as not just one of the best vegetarian restaurants in the city, but one of the best restaurants overall.

 Sheppard’s love for cooking comes from large family gatherings as a child (his grandparents had 18 children).
 His grandfather had a garden, so the cultivation of vegetables was something he knew as a teenager.
 His father was a professional cook, despite never going to school for it or working in the high-caliber kitchens that Sheppard has.
 “He was my guy who I went to when struggling as a young sous chef,” he says.
 Sheppard also had the opportunity in high school to work with television personality and restaurateur Guy Fieri, who was doing a roadshow in the area.
 “It was my first exposure to anything like that.
 I learned a lot.
 I was around 18,” he reminisces.
 “We were a group of five students.
 I don’t know how much help we were, but that’s where I really started catching the spark.”